 A multidisciplinary team (MDT) is a team of specialists involved in caring for your type of cancer.
-For example, a maxillofacial surgeon, plastic surgeon, oncologist (cancer doctor), ENT specialist, dental specialist/oncologist, radiologist, specialist nurses, dietitian and speech and language therapist.
+For example, a maxillofacial surgeon, plastic surgeon, medical oncologist (cancer doctor who prescribes chemotherapy and other anticancer medications), radiation oncologist (cancer doctor who prescribes and supervises radiotherapy treatments), ear, nose and throat (ENT) specialist, dental specialist/oncologist, radiologist, specialist nurses, dietitian and speech and language therapist.
 The team will meet to discuss your test results and decide your treatment plan.

-Understanding treatment
+Understanding your treatment

-Your doctor and nurse will explain your treatment options to you.
-Depending on the stage of your cancer, you may have fewer treatment choices.

-Ask as many questions as you need to.
-It can help to have a friend or family member with you to help you.
-If you forget to ask a question or would like more explanations, call our Cancer Nurseline on 1800 200 700 or visit a Daffodil Centre and talk to one of our cancer nurses.
+Your doctor and nurse will explain your treatment options.
+Ask as many questions as you like.
+It is always best to bring a friend or family member along to your consultation.
+You could write down any questions you have in advance, so you don't forget anything.
+If you do forget something or need more explanations, ask your specialist nurse or talk to one of our cancer nurses - call our Support Line on 1800 200 700 or visit a Daffodil Centre.